nembrinj/protofablab/2025/projects/Group103/README.md

 [Watch the propulsion prototype video](./Media/Videos/propulsion_prototype_1.mp4)

-<video src="./Media/Videos/propulsion_prototype_1.mp4" controls style="max-height:600px; height:100%; width:auto;"></video>
+<Video src="./Media/Videos/propulsion_prototype_1.mp4" controls style="max-height:600px; height:100%; width:auto;"></video>

-However, we noted that, altough on video the paper ball seems to fly quite a bit, in reality it was rather underwhelming.
+However, we noted that, although on video the paper ball seems to fly quite a bit, in reality it was rather underwhelming.
 This could become a critical point of our project.
 The ball must fly high enough to create a good effect.
 And to add to that, our actual LED-ball is going to be heavier.
 Nevertheless, we decided to stick with this idea and hoped that through more precise work, we could still build this propulsion mechanism effective enough.

 Anyhow, our first prototype showed promise and we started with designing and testing key components.
 After some discussion with our professors, which gave their helpful tips and ideas in class and at the midterm presentation, we made up our mind on how we wanted to begin implementing a more robust prototype: